 - 1. Entering a mentoring relationship is voluntary.
-Mentors and students should discuss their expectations of the mentoring relationship upon entering it. - 2.
+Mentors and students should discuss their expectations of the mentoring relationship upon entering it.
 Either party has the right to withdraw from the mentoring "contract" if, despite genuine attempts to make it work, the relationship is not satisfactory.
 The department head must be included in this discussion.
-Portability of assistantships should be discussed. - 3.
-While often the mentor will have more experience on aspects of work, the relationship should be one of partners who jointly make decisions, with consideration of the budget and time limitations of the specific project.

-- 4. Meetings should be held in a quiet environment (or environments, for telephone meetings) where both parties feel they can speak freely without being overheard. - 5.
-Meetings should be long enough and paced to allow the two people to get to know each other in a safe and comfortable environment. - 6.
-Information shared in mentoring meetings is subject to standard rules of professional confidence (see below). - 7.
+The portability of assistantships must be discussed, and agreements must be codified in writing. - 2.
+While often the mentor will have more experience on aspects of work, the relationship should be one of partners who jointly make decisions, with consideration of the budget and time limitations of the specific project. - 3.
+Meetings should be held in a quiet environment (or environments, for telephone meetings) where both parties feel they can speak freely without being overheard. - 4.
+Meetings should be long enough and paced to allow the two people to get to know each other in a safe and comfortable environment. - 5.
+Information shared in mentoring meetings is subject to standard rules of professional confidence (see below). - 6.
 Commitments made should be honored by all parties (mentor and mentee).
 If meetings are canceled or delayed, adequate warning of non-availability or delay should be given.
-A postponed meeting should be re-booked promptly. - 8.
-Either party has the right to ask for a review of how the mentoring is progressing, or for agreements or plans made at an earlier stage to be reviewed. - 9.
-If either party feels unclear about the status of the mentoring, that party should seek to clarify the views and wishes of the other party. - 10.
-Mentors should recognize their limitations and avoid working with the student in ways that exceed those limitations. - 11.
+A postponed meeting should be re-booked promptly.

+- 7. Either party has the right to ask for a review of how the mentoring is progressing, or for agreements or plans made at an earlier stage to be reviewed. - 8.
+If either party feels unclear about the status of the mentoring, that party should seek to clarify the views and wishes of the other party. - 9.
+Mentors should recognize their limitations and avoid working with the student in ways that exceed those limitations. - 10.
 Should either party sense there is a conflict of interest between the mentoring and any other role, this should be made known to the other as soon as is practicable.

-Specific Items Relating to UTK, Herbert College, and EPP and their Requirements and Expectations
+Requirements and Expectations of UTK, Herbert College, and EPP